 Modelling has a long history of infamous and iconic beauty stars.
 The supermodels of the 1990’s continue to inspire the wave of new, diversified modern models.
 Household names such as Naomi Campbell and Kate Moss are timeless, yet their male counterparts are arguably not as well known.

-Famed supermodel Tyra Banks shared her opinion regarding the position of male models within the industry.
+Famed supermodel Tyra Banks shared her opinion regarding male modelling and its position within the industry.
 She explained in an interview with People TV that male models are often used as accessories for shoots.
 “I don’t know if they have the careers the female models tend to have,” she said.

 Male models whom have found success seemingly fall into the same categories: muscular and caucasian.
 The lack of diversity upholds the outdated ideology that there is only one type of beauty.
 This is no longer the case.